nag5000/vuex-persist/README.md

 - Works perfectly with modules in store
 - Ability to save partial store, using a `reducer` function
 - Automatically restores store when app loads
-- You can create mulitple VuexPersistence instances if you want to -
+- You can create multiple VuexPersistence instances if you want to -
   - Save some parts of the store to localStorage, some to sessionStorage
   - Trigger saving to localStorage on data download, saving to cookies on authentication result